fpereiro/tnote/index.md

    The stop is represented by the number `0`.

-3. The octave of the note is expressed as a color:
+3. The octave of the note is expressed as either a number or a color (or both):

-   - The first octave is represented by the color red.
+   - The first octave is represented by either `1` or the color red.
-   - The second octave is represented by the color orange.
+   - The second octave is represented by either `2` or the color orange.
-   - The third octave is represented by the color yellow.
+   - The third octave is represented by either `3` or the color yellow.
-   - The fourth octave is represented by the color green.
+   - The fourth octave is represented by either `4` or the color green.
-   - The fifth octave is represented by the color blue.
+   - The fifth octave is represented by either `5` or the color blue.
-   - The sixth octave is represented by the color indigo.
+   - The sixth octave is represented by either `6` or the color indigo.
-   - The seventh octave is represented by the color violet.
+   - The seventh octave is represented by either `7` or the color violet.

    The octave starts at the pitch class 1 (C).
 For example, [A440](https://en.wikipedia.org/wiki/A440_(pitch_standard)) belongs to octave 4.

-4. The [value](https://en.wikipedia.org/wiki/Note_value) (duration) of the note is expressed by its width.
+4. The [value](https://en.wikipedia.org/wiki/Note_value) (duration) of the note is expressed by either a fraction or a multiplier.

 5. Chords are expressed as a single note segment with the note numbers being written in succession, from the lowest to the highest.
 The octave color of the segment belongs to that of the *lower* note.

-## The tnote format
+## The tnote file format

-Vnote uses a text format to store and share music, called *tnote*. tnote is designed to be easy to write and moderately readable, while being very compact.
+tnote is designed to be easy to write and moderately readable, while being very compact.
 This is how a tnote file looks like:

 ```
 author  Johann Sebastian Bach